mcknz/dev-katas/readme.md

 Karma runs on [Node.js](http://nodejs.org/) and is available as an [Node Package Manager](https://npmjs.org/package/karma) (npm) package.

-The default browser is Chrome -- you may edit the [Karma configuration](./karma.comf.js) to change this.
+The default browser is ChromeHeadless -- you may edit the [Karma configuration](./karma.conf.js) to change this.
 See the [Browsers](https://karma-runner.github.io/2.0/config/browsers.html) section for more information.

 ### Installing